This article is brought to you by Aura.

 How Does Someone Steal Your Medical Identity?

-Medical identity theft occurs when scammers gain access to your health insurance data and use it to obtain medical procedures, submit fraudulent insurance claims, or request prescription drugs illegally.
+Medical identity theft occurs when scammers use your health insurance information to illegally request prescription drugs, medical procedures, or submit fraudulent insurance claims.

 How To Prevent Medical Identity Theft